World-of-Retail-Token/wrtd/src/ripple/app/misc/FeeEscalation.md

 that requires a fee.

-In the future, there may be other transaction types that require more (or less) work for rippled to process.
+In the future, there may be other transaction types that require more (or less) work for wrtd to process.
 Those transactions may have a higher (or lower) base fee, requiring a correspondingly higher (or lower) fee to get into the same position as a reference transaction.